hashicorp/terraform-provider-google/website/docs/r/service_networking_connection.html.markdown

   this service provider.
 Note that invoking this method with a different range when connection is already established will not reallocate already provisioned service producer subnetworks.

+* `deletion_policy` - (Optional) The deletion policy for the service networking connection.
+Setting to ABANDON allows the resource to be abandoned rather than deleted.
+This will enable a successful terraform destroy when destroying CloudSQL instances.
+Use with care as it can lead to dangling resources.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: